 The earlier you get in touch with us, the more likely we’ll be able to resolve your housing situation.
 Call the Homelessness Prevention Service on 024 7683 4025.

 Due to new homelessness legislation, you are not required to have priority need or links to a council area (local connection) to access the Homelessness Prevention Service.
 Priority need will only be taken into account to decide whether you are due interim accommodation under a relief duty or owed a main housing duty.

 This means that we may provide you with short-term accommodation if you meet a certain level of need.
 We will look at your situation and any people who are dependent on you to make a decision.

-For further details on what gives you a priority need or a local connection, call Shelter on 0808 800 4444 and see the government's code of guidance.
+For more details on priority need and local connection, call Shelter on 0808 800 4444.